 - Van der Waals interactions — weak attractions between atoms at close range.
 Negligible individually but significant when combined, as thousands of atoms pack tightly in the core.

-Stability and failure modes
+Stability and Failure Modes

 Stability measures how hard it is to unfold a protein.
 The melting temperature (T\(_m\)) is the temperature at which half the protein population is unfolded — higher T\(_m\) means a more robust protein.
 Designed proteins typically need T\(_m\) > 60°C to be useful.2